Skip to content

 Form Requests

 Within web apps, a user may submit data either through a HTML form or an API request.
 As with all user data, it may be necessary to filter and/or validate that data first before being able to use it.
+This ensures the application only works with clean and expected input, which helps prevent errors and potential security vulnerabilities.
+Form classes act as a middle layer between raw request data and the business logic in your application.

 namespace App\Web\Forms;